-We have collected so far data for 158 cases of injection-induced seismicity from 7 geologic gas storage projects (two natural gas and five carbon storage sites), 15 research projects, 54 tight and shale gas hydraulic fracturing, 58 deep geothermal programs and 24 wastewater disposal activities (summary in Table 1 and distribution map in Fig. 3).
-The numbers show that geothermal operations contribute the most to our induced seismicity database (36.5%), closely followed by hydraulic fracturing operations (34.6%), wastewater disposal (15.1%), research projects (9.4%) and underground gas storage (4.4%).
+We have collected, so far, data for 158 cases of injectioninduced seismicity from 7 geologic gas storage projects (two natural gas and five carbon storage sites), 15 research projects, 54 tight and shale gas hydraulic fracturing projects, 58 deep geothermal programs, and 24 wastewater disposal activities (summary in Table 1 and distribution map in Fig. 3).
+The numbers show that geothermal operations contribute the most to our induced seismicity database (36.5 %), closely followed by hydraulic fracturing operations (34.6 %), wastewater disposal (15.1 %), research projects (9.4 %) and underground gas storage (4.4 %).

 The database gathers data from 5 continents and 25 countries.
 However, neither the number nor the type of induced earthquakes is uniformly distributed around the globe.
 While the number of data entries is limited to one in African countries, the United States and Canada host 43 and 32 seismogenic injection operations, respectively.
-Furthermore, more than 58% of geothermal cases belong to European countries, 56% of hydraulic fracturing projects to Canada and 91% of wastewater disposal activities to the US.
-Nevertheless, the observed distribution patterns do not necessarily come up with a conclusive argument in favor of how seismogenic the conducted project types are in different countries; they could rather be attributed to the non-uniform distribution of geoenergy resources and development policies among different countries.
-The scatter in the recorded induced earthquakes are especially consistent with the overriding interest and growing investment of European countries in renewable energies, among them geothermal resources (Haas et al., 2011), and the prevalence of oil and gas resources in the US and Canada.
-Another key factor that could drive the observed trends is seismicity monitoring and reporting regulations that can vary among different project types and countries (Grigoli et al., 2017).
-Interestingly, frequent hydraulic fracturing of shale gas reservoirs in the USA has experienced little to no publicized induced earthquakes (Verdon and Bommer, 2021), consistent with only 11 relevant cases reported in our database.
-We observe a similar lack of reported induced earthquakes for recent developments of shale gas plays in South America although natural earthquakes are prevalent in this region (Caruso, 2017).
-The paucity of fracturing-induced seismicity in these regions can be attributed to (1) detection limits, resulting mainly from inadequate installed monitoring networks, (2) underreporting when the seismicity is not deemed to pose safety risks and hazards to the local population and industrial operations, that is usually attributed to (1) detection limits, resulting mainly from inadequate installed monitoring networks, (2) underreporting when the seismicity is not deemed to pose safety risks and hazards to the local population and industrial operations, that is usually the case for regions of low population density (Wilson et al., 2017), (3) differences in operation and monitoring protocols and rules, and (4) systematic dissimilarities arising on regional and basin-wide bases from variations of the state of stress and characteristics of the stratigraphical setting.
-Skoumal et al. (2018a) argued that nearly aseismic stimulations of the Bakken and Marcellus shale plays in the Central and Eastern US stem from their distance to the seismogenic crystalline basement or the presence of isolating sediments diminishing hydraulic connections with the basement.
+Furthermore, more than 58 % of geothermal cases belong to European countries, 56 % of hydraulic fracturing projects belong to Canada and 91 % of wastewater disposal activities belong to the US.
+Nevertheless, the observed distribution patterns do not necessarily come up with a conclusive argument in favor of how seismogenic the conducted project types are in different countries; they could rather be attributed to the non-uniform distribution of geo-energy resources and development policies among different countries.
+The scatter in the recorded induced earthquakes is especially consistent with the overriding interest and growing investment of European countries in renewable energies, among them geothermal resources (Haas et al., 2011), and the prevalence of oil and gas resources in the US and Canada.
+Other key factors that could drive the observed trends are seismicity monitoring and reporting regulations that can vary among different project types and countries (Grigoli et al., 2017).